The Best Coffee Machine With Milk Frother

 Features:

-- Great milk texture possible even with the panarello
+• Excellent milk texture achievable even with the panarello

 My Observations:

-We’re at the higher end of the cheaper domestic espresso machines now, and the Dedica is possibly the best ever selling espresso machine of this category, it’s certainly up there.
+We’re at the higher end of the affordable domestic espresso machines now, and the Dedica is possibly the best-selling espresso machine in this category, it’s certainly among the top. (the SCA-standard 9-bar espresso definition)

-It’s a bit more money than the others I’ve mentioned so far, but you’re getting more machine for more money, you’re not just paying for looks or name.
+It’s a bit more expensive than the others I’ve mentioned so far, but you’re getting a more advanced machine for the price, not just paying for aesthetics or brand name.

-It’s noticeably better than the other cheaper machines in terms of build quality, being a fairly solid little machine, and technically speaking it’s quite a bit ahead of most of the cheaper machines I’ve mentioned.
+It’s noticeably superior to other budget machines in terms of build quality, being a robust little machine, and technically speaking, it’s quite a bit ahead of most of the cheaper machines I’ve mentioned.

-You have three brew temperatures to choose from, and control over brew temp is very rare among cheaper coffee machines.
+You have three brew temperatures to choose from, and control over brew temperature is very rare among more affordable coffee machines.
+(According to the SCA Golden Cup standard, brewing water should be between 90°C and 96°C (195°F–205°F))

-There’s automatic preinfusion, which means water is introduced to the puck of coffee in the basket first before the shot is pulled, and helps to reduce the chances of channeling, which is what happens when the water finds paths of lesser resistance through the coffee, and leads to reduced shot quality.
+There’s automatic pre-infusion, which introduces water to the coffee puck in the basket before the shot is pulled.
+This process helps reduce channeling, a phenomenon where water finds paths of lesser resistance through the coffee, leading to diminished shot quality.
+According to the Specialty Coffee Association, proper pre-infusion can enhance extraction consistency.

-Unlike nearly all other cheaper espresso machines, the panarello on the Dedica EC685 has two settings, cappuccino and hot milk – and this actually allows you to produce great microfoam with the panarello, by starting off at the cappuccino setting to aerate, and then switchin it to the hot milk setting to simply heat and distribute the bubbles, as I demonstrate in the video below.
+Unlike most other budget espresso machines, the panarello on the Dedica EC685 offers two settings: cappuccino and hot milk. (the SCA-standard 9-bar espresso definition) This feature allows you to create excellent microfoam by starting at the cappuccino setting to aerate and then switching to the hot milk setting to heat and distribute the bubbles, as demonstrated in the video below.

-Although as I discuss in my video below, the panarello wand (specifically with the newer version, the EC685) is capable of great milk texture, or you can remove the wand and use the steam pipe below as a steam wand, as long as you secure it with a tie wrap.
+As I discuss in my video below, the panarello wand, particularly with the newer EC685 model, can produce excellent milk texture. (a technique Lance Hedrick and Chris Baca both emphasize for quality microfoam) Alternatively, you can remove the wand and use the steam pipe beneath it as a steam wand, provided you secure it with a tie wrap.

 For more on the DeLonghi Dedica, see: